ivanAndCode/ivanAndCode/_posts/2023-02-20-sli-slo-tests-analogy.md

 Why though? 🤔
 <!--more-->
 Can we not create all sorts of alerts for our infrastructure metrics + alerts on the logs of our system?
 We can!
+But this might bring another set of challenges, like `too much noise`!

 ## What to do?
-Now imagine the engineer on call receiving an alert - `low disk space`, what should they do?
+Imagine the engineer on call receiving an alert - `low disk space`, what should they do?
 - drop everything and attempt to fix it
 - raise an incident and ask for help
 - ping somebody